Family description for matrimony profile – Why it is important?

 Follow four simple steps to write “about my family” for matrimony profile.
 Watch this video!

-3. Girl who lives with her retired parents
+3. The girl who lives with her retired parents

 I hail from a family of four members and we are from Dharasuram, a small town near Kumbakonam, but currently, reside in Chennai.